NickPhaedra/7-Days-to-Die-NitroGen-Prefab-Lists/README.md

    Apart from that, I think the culvert_01 prefab (sewerage pipe below a street) in general looks strange when spawned.
    Furthermore, in the Ravenhearst 5.4 version, quite a few new POIs have been added, especially POIs which resemble airport parts or military trenches.
 Those POIs start with **rh5_norwg** in their filenames.
 NitroGen probably won't generate those "partial" POIs in a meaningful way, at least not at this time, so it might be better to comment those specific POIs out, according to your taste(s).

+   The lists containing Ravenhearst 5.5.3 values and above (future updates) are completely updated in such a way that all aforementioned POIs that would require more complex placement logic or simply don't make much sense for use in NitroGen at this time have been commented out.

    Note there might still be a few other prefabs that might not really match the biome they spawn in.
 Not much that can be done about that at this time, apart from adjusting a list for very specific purposes (e.g. create a desert-only map) or commenting those POIs out in general.